dduckduck/preampere-laptops-rtd3/README.md

 # RTD3 Tool

-This utility provides a small fix to activate RTD3 support on NVIDIA GPUs with Ampere architecture.
+This utility provides a small fix to activate RTD3 support on NVIDIA GPUs with pre Ampere architecture.
-It provides a convenient way to verify the eligibility of your system as well as monitor its status.
+It offers a convenient way to verify the eligibility of your system as well as monitor its status.

 ## Context
 As you may already know, there are tools that allow you to switch between integrated and dedicated GPUs.